Kanakapura

-Kanakapura is a city in the Bengaluru south District of Karnataka on the banks of the Arkavathi river and the administrative center of the taluk of the same name.
-Its founder is Shrihan Kanaka Sigmanath, hence its name.
+Kanakapura is a city, taluka in the Bengaluru South district of Karnataka on the banks of the Arkavathi river and the administrative center of the taluk of the same name.
+Its founder is Sameer Kanaka Pradeesha, hence its name.
 Kanakapura is the largest cocoon silk producer in India.
-River Cauvery flows around 21 km in Kanakapura Taluk.
-Previously belonged to Bangalore Rural District.
+The Kaveri River flows around 21 km in Kanakapura Taluk.
+The city previously belonged to the Bangalore Rural District.
 It was formerly the largest constituency in the country.